andrekur/andrekur/README.md

 # Hi, I'm Andrew 👋
 Middle Software Engineer > 3 years of commertial experience.
 I have good knowledge in backend development on Python.
-I also know some about fronted development: js, html and etc.
+I also know some about fronted: js, html and etc.

 In general worked with monolitic and microservice arthitectures.
 <p align = 'center'>